How to Find Blog Topics for ANY Website {9 Methods with Complete Steps}

 Select the country of your choice.
 Sort by Descending order to find keywords with more volume first.

-Now from here, you can pick out the relevant ones and use them as your blog topics.
+Now, you can pick relevant ones and use them as your blog topics.

-You can use Google sheets to export the file from Google keyword planner (with historical metrics), use filters there to quickly find relevant blog topics from a huge list.
+You can use Google Sheets to export the file from Google Keyword Planner (with historical metrics) and use filters there to quickly find relevant blog topics from a huge list.

 Here is an old but still relevant resource on finding long tail keywords.